isemichastnov/hamradio/rk5d-remote/elecraft/SETUP.md

 ![pinout](images/acc-ru005a.png)

-Shorts between pins 9,10,15 define RU005a "Band data" mode
+Shorts between pins 9,10,15 define RU005a "Band data" mode.
+This mode is identified by 2nd LED flashing once on RU005a startup.

 ### Elecraft to RSP1A:
 - BNC male to SMA male cable: connected to IF OUT on K3 rear panel and ANT on RSP